Discovering Causal Signals in Images: The neural causation coefficient

 We train NCC with two embedding layers and two classification layers followed by a softmax output layer.
 Each hidden layer is a composition of batch normalization \citep{ioffe2015batch}, $100$ hidden neurons, a rectified linear unit, and $25\%$ dropout \citep{srivastava2014dropout}.
 We train for $10000$ iterations using RMSProp \citep{rmsprop} with the default parameters, where each minibatch is of the form given in Equation~\eqref{eq:minibatch} and has size $2n = 32$.
 Lastly, we further enforce the symmetry $\mathbb{P}(X \to Y) = 1 - \mathbb{P}(Y \to X)$, by training the composite classifier

 where $\text{NCC}(\{(x_{ij},y_{ij})\}_{j=1}^{m_i})$ tends to zero if the classifier believes in $X_i \to Y_i$, and tends to one if the classifier believes in $X_i \leftarrow Y_i$.
 We chose our parameters by monitoring the validation error of NCC on a held-out set of $10000$ synthetic observational samples.
-Using this held-out validation set, we cross-validated the percentage of dropout over $\{0.1,0.25,0.3\}$, the number of hidden layers over $\{2,3\}$, and the number of hidden units in each of the layers over $\{50,100,500\}$.
+Using this held-out set, we cross-validated the dropout rate over $\{0.1,0.25,0.3\}$, the number of hidden layers over $\{2,3\}$, and the number of hidden units in each of the layers over $\{50,100,500\}$.